zendesk/helm-secrets/README.md

 kind: Deployment
 ...
 ...
 containers:
 ...
 ...
 env:
 - name: my_new_secret_key
 valueFrom:
 secretKeyRef:
 name: helloworld
 key: my_secret_key
 ```
 ## Tips

 #### Prevent committing decrypted files to git
-If you like to secure situation when decrypted file is committed by mistake to git you can add your secrets.yaml.dec files to you charts project .gitignore
+If you like to secure a situation when a decrypted file is committed by mistake to git you can add your secrets.yaml.dec files to you charts project .gitignore

 As the second level of securing this situation is to add for example ```.sopscommithook``` file inside your charts repository local commit hook.
 This will prevent committing decrypted files without sops metadata.